09 June 2017

 Different language versions here

 So originally this song was written by Erisvaldo Da Silva in 1985 and interpreted by “Trio Nortista”, a Forró band.
 I have failed to find the “Trio Nortista” version (if you like Forró quite a few of their albums and songs are on YouTube) , but found this instead, claiming to be the original, sang by Erisvaldo himself?
 It’s not clear to me.
+(17 March 2019 edit: please read the comments section for more information on the origins of this song.)

 This version has ‘veado’, not present in the latest version, possibly because of the homophobic, similarly sounding viado?
 Not sure, just a guess.